bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 page_id: getting-started-with-the-loco-positioning-system
 ---

-{% si_intro Update and configure the nodes  %}
+{% si_intro Introduction %}
-In order to illustrate how to set up a system we have documented a reference system and how we've set it up.
-The reference system is based on the  [Indoor explorer bundle](https://store.bitcraze.io/collections/bundles/products/indoor-explorer-bundle) which contains the following:

-* 6 x Loco positioning nodes
-* 1 x Loco positioning deck
-* 1 x Crazyflie 2.0 kit
-* 1 x Crazyradio PA
-* 1 x micro-USB cable
+The loco positioning system can be configured in two modes.
+In Two Way Ranging (TWR) mode and in Time Difference of Arrival (TDoA) mode.
+In order to illustrate how to setup the system we have documented two reference systems.
+One in TWR mode based on the [Indoor explorer bundle](https://store.bitcraze.io/collections/bundles/products/indoor-explorer-bundle) that contains 6 nodes and the other one in TDoA based on the [Swarm bundle](https://store.bitcraze.io/collections/bundles/products/swarm-bundle) containing 8 nodes.
+For the TDoA installation start with a 8 anchor TWR setup.
+Switching to TDoA can be done easily afterwards.

 {% endsi_intro %}